-The majority of investors are aware of the Dow Jones Industrial Average (DJIA).
+Most investors are aware of the Dow Jones Industrial Average (DJIA).
 This composite index was created in 1896 by the founder of the Wall Street Journal, Charles Dow.

 Each composite index weighs its stocks differently.
-This means that the percentage of each security’s weight in the index is calculated differently.
+This means the percentage of each security’s weight in the index is calculated differently.
 Below are the popular weighing methods.

 Popular Weighing Methods

-Let’s look at how a Composite Index weighs it’s stocks.
+Let’s look at how a Composite Index weighs its stocks.

 Price-weighted: Stocks with a higher price weigh more than cheaper stocks.
 As ridiculous as this sounds, one of the most popular indexes is price-weighted.
 Nowadays, the price of a stock means almost nothing.

 Apple’s (NASDAQ: AAPL) stock price is $156.57 with a market cap of $2.555T.
 The most expensive stock in the world is Berkshire Hathaway (NYSE: BRK.A).
 The price is just under $500,000, but the market cap is significantly lower than Apple’s at $731.19B.
-The price of a stock isn’t a reliable measure.
+So the price of a stock isn’t a reliable measure.

-Fundamental-weighted: The weight in the index is determined by fundamentals such as earnings, cash flow, sales etc. This method became popular in the last decades.
+Fundamental-weighted: The weight in the index is determined by fundamentals such as earnings, cash flow, sales, etc. This method became popular in the last decades.

-Equal-weighted: Every company has the same weight regardless of market cap, price or fundamentals.
+Equal-weighted: Every company has the same weight regardless of market cap, price, or fundamentals.